top of page

 For the first time in our marriage, Curt and I got to choose where we wanted to live.
 A quality school district was a top priority as Caleb was about to begin kindergarten.
 We loved what the Strongsville School District had to offer.
 It met all of our qualifications: a large, suburban district; neighborhood elementary schools; plenty of extracurricular options; solid sports and arts programs; a gifted program at the elementary level; and a plethora of AP classes.

 We moved to Strongsville in September 2015, when I was 7 months pregnant with Jericho.
 Caleb attended Whitney Elementary for part of his kindergarten year and started at Surrarrer in first grade.
 Since moving, we have come to appreciate the wide variety of benefits this community offers.
-My kids love participating in events like the Duck Races and the Team Strongsville Tailgate.
-They swim for the West Ledge Barracudas in the summer Strongsville Swim League.
+My kids love participating in events like the Duck Races and the Women's League Art Contest.
+They are also participating in the Strongsville Football League, the Strongsville Basketball League, and Swim United, among others.
 We are members of the recreation center and take part in many programs there.
 After moving around for a number of years, we have settled and made our home in Strongsville.

 What do I offer?